animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 ```

 On the server, you must configure access to the auth
 credentials.
 You may either implement the [SecurityManager](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/security/SecurityManager.html) interface or declare one or more Apache Shiro <code>Realms</code>.
-For more details, see [Configuring Server Security](bootstrap-annotations.html#configuring-server-security) in _Bootstrapping GemFire with the Spring Container using Annotations_.
+For more details, see [Configuring Server Security](bootstrap-annotations.html#configuring-server-security) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 On the client, you must configure a username and password.
-For more details, see [Configuring Client Security](bootstrap-annotations.html#configuring-client-security) in _Bootstrapping GemFire with the Spring Container using Annotations_.
+For more details, see [Configuring Client Security](bootstrap-annotations.html#configuring-client-security) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 See [@EnableSecurity Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableSecurity.html).

-For more information, see [Configuring Security](bootstrap-annotations.html#configuring-security) in _Bootstrapping GemFire with the Spring Container using Annotations_.
+For more information, see [Configuring Security](bootstrap-annotations.html#configuring-security) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-gemfire-properties"></a>Configure GemFire Properties